siggib007/prusacam/README.md

-Script to post a picture to PrusaConnect
+Script to take a picutre with picamera2 and post to PrusaConnect on a loop